anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 The Redfish Standard and the ODIM Implementation
 ------------------------------------------------

+This section proposes a redfish based hardware infrastructure manager for the Anuket project.
+ODIM is an example of an open source implementation.
+This is not a mandatory component of the Reference Implementation, but is an optional component, providing the functionality described below.

 The GSMA's "Cloud Infrastructure Reference Model (NG.126)" specifies Redfish as the standard interface that should be made available by the infrastructure and Cloud Infrastructure Management components, in the "Infrastructure Hardware" layer.